 Although the precise mechanism by which hibiscus tea reduces blood pressure is not yet fully understood, researchers believe that its antioxidants, particularly anthocyanins and quercetin, may play a significant role.
 These antioxidants are thought to promote the relaxation of blood vessels, thereby improving blood flow and ultimately reducing blood pressure.

 In conclusion, hibiscus tea has demonstrated potential as a natural therapy for managing hypertension.
 However, it is crucial to consult with a healthcare professional before making any modifications to your hypertension treatment plan.
 Incorporating hibiscus tea into a healthy lifestyle, alongside regular exercise and a balanced diet, may contribute to better control of blood pressure.

 8. Fennel Tea May Ease Menopause Symptoms

 One of the key components of fennel tea is its abundance of phytoestrogens, which are plant-based compounds known to mimic the effects of estrogen in the body.
-Many of the symptoms experienced during menopause can be attributed to the decline in estrogen levels that occurs naturally with age.
+Many of the symptoms experienced during menopause can be attributed to the natural decline in estrogen levels that occurs with age.
 By increasing the intake of phytoestrogens, such as those found in fennel tea, women may find relief from these symptoms.